nishit546/CGxSU_Semester_1/DBMS/04_Relational_Database_Model_Database_Design.md

     A Relational Model is a collection of relations (tables) where each relation contains tuples (rows) and attributes (columns), and relationships among tables are established using keys.

-->After designing the conceptual model of Database using ER diagram , we need to convert the conceptual model int the relational model which can be implemented using any RDBMS language RDBMS Language - oracle , SQL , MySql.
+->After designing the conceptual model of Database using ER diagram , we need to convert the conceptual model into the relational model which can be implemented using any RDBMS language

 ## 3. Why Do We Need the Relational Model?